jspuij/Cortex.Net/docs/pages/index.md

 </Weavers>
 ```

+## Run samples online.

+The following samples are included in the [source code](https://github.com/jspuij/Cortex.Net/tree/master/samples/), but can be run online:

+* [BlazorTodo](https://cortexnet.z6.web.core.windows.net/blazortodo/#/).
+A Cortex.Net enabled sample of the TodoMVC application.
+* [FlightFinder](https://cortexnetflightfinder.azurewebsites.net/).
+A Cortex.Net converted version of the original FlightFinder Sample.

 ## Introduction

 Cortex.Net is a library that makes state management simple and scalable by transparently applying [functional reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) (TFRP).
 It is more or less a direct port of the excellent [MobX](https://mobx.js.org/README.html) library.
 As C# has Class-based inheritance versus the Prototype-based inheritance model of JavaScript, porting the library introduced some unique challenges.
 These are mostly solved by [Weaving](https://github.com/Fody/Fody) your library of state objects.